juami/pytentiostat/news/help-implemented.rst

 **Fixed:**

-* Updated the existing code to return the version when pytentiostat --version is executed
+* Updated the existing code to display help message when pytentiostat --help is executed

 **Security:**